jmw-phys/iNORG/README.md

     finished: modify for no-rotation impurity orbital mode;
     next do : 1.test the different between rotation and no-rotation impurity orbital mode in 3band imp model; 2.calc the KV3Sb5 in no-rotation mode with 4bath ed. tinking : (same as prev)

+Version: v1.0.34 @ 2023.04.21
+    finished: bug fixed for the NORG orbital.densitymatrix.cpp Ln337-347. <!--!
+IMPORTANT -->
+    next do : (same as prev)
+    tinking : (same as prev)